-These videos will cover topics relevant to the retirement marketplace, providing useful and thought-provoking analysis courtesy of Mark’s 30+ years of experience in the industry.
-The videos are intended for a general audience and useful for both clients and non-clients alike.
+(b)Informed, Mark’s Industry Insights, presented by ADMIN’s Chief Executive Officer, Mark Heisler, covers topics relevant to the retirement marketplace, providing useful and thought-provoking analysis courtesy of Mark’s 30+ years of experience in the industry.

 The inaugural offering of (b) Informed will cover a timely subject: The forthcoming new IRS Prototype 403(b) Plan Documents.
 In the video, Mark provides an overview of the new prototype document adoption process.
 He also provides insight on how ADMIN Partners intends to support its clients during this amendment process, and what you can do as a Plan Sponsor or Plan Administrator to ensure you remain in compliance with the new plan document rules.